 - Take care of yourself.
 You should seek medical attention immediately for yourself and your passengers.
 Where serious injuries are obvious, you should call 9-1-1 for medical first responders.
 Where injuries are less obvious or appear hours or days after the accident, you must see a doctor, especially if you are feeling pain, discomfort, dizziness, numbness, or more.
 The sooner you begin a record of medical care, the better.

 - Get the facts.
 Using your smartphone or another camera, you should start taking pictures of the accident damage to vehicle and people.
 You will need a record of bills, charges, and other transactions related to the accident and injuries.
-So, you should keep notes, receipts, emails, insurance records, and so on Be specific about your pain, progress or insufficient progress with therapy, experience with prescription medications, travel expenses to care, and more.
+So, you should keep notes, receipts, emails, insurance records, and so on.
+Be specific about your pain, progress or insufficient progress with therapy, experience with prescription medications, travel expenses to care, and more.
+Also, if your vehicle is a lemon that falls under warranty, you can hire a reliable lawyer to fight for your compensation.

 - Hire an auto accident attorney.
 Trying to get the compensation you deserve after an accident is not a do-it-yourself project.
 Only a professional auto accident attorney has the experience to navigate the ins and outs of the insurance business and court system.
 You need their help to: